 How Do I Get Treatment for Paranoia?

 The good news in all this is that there is treatment that can address your mental health conditions as well as your dependence on marijuana.
 At Skywood Recovery, we are here to listen.
 We offer a safe, controlled environment where you can finally break free from your dependence on marijuana.
-Our staff will work closely with you to customize a recovery plan that treats your marijuana use and paranoia at the same time.
+When you call us at 269.280.4673 our staff will work closely with you to customize a recovery plan that treats your marijuana use and paranoia at the same time.
 Our admissions coordinators are standing by to answer your questions and talk with you about how you can begin healing right now.